SuperSwiftMarkup/SuperSwiftMarkdownPrototype/README.md

 ![blockquote preview 2 dark mode](screenshots/2025-1-27/tables-preview-basic-1-light-mode.png)
 ![blockquote preview 2 dark mode](screenshots/2025-1-27/tables-preview-basic-1-dark-mode.png)

-You can build a full spreadsheet application in terms of the low level markdown rendering engine that renders text in a more optimal manner based on what’s visible in the viewport with multi cursor/selection support.
+You can build a full spreadsheet application in terms of the low level markdown rendering engine that renders text in a more optimal manner based on what’s visible in the viewport with multi cursor/selection support (for very long table that can’t fit within their view dimensions).
 All that’s really missing is per-table horizontal scrolling support based on something like `CAScrollLayer` which may be available in a closed source commercial-only version.

 ----